akualab/occult/README.md

 * Minimize network traffic and read operations from slow data sources.
 * Cache data in memory to speed up processing.
 Dynamically route work to where the data is.
 * Avoid centralized management to achieve unlimited scalability and elasticity.
-* Unified platform for batch-, interactive-, and stream-processing.
+* Unified platform for batch-, iterative-, and stream-processing.
 * Fault-tolerant.

 This is an experimental package to explore distributed array processing architectures using the Go